stephband/literal/README.md

 </template>
 ```

-Note that constants are not observed for live data-binding.
+Constants are not observed for live data-binding.
 They are useful
 for rendering data that is known not to mutate.
 Incidentally, immutable
 objects such as frozen objects are not observed for data-binding either, that
 wouldn't be sensible.